ethereum-optimism/specs/specs/experimental/l2-blob.md

     B -->|L2 Calldata| D(L1 On-chain DA)
 ```

-## Enable BLOB Transacion in EL
+## Enabling BLOB Transactions in EL
-The interface and implematation should keep the same as the corresponding Layer 1 EL so that the application can be migrated seamlessly.
-Please note that while BLOBs are gossiping in the L1 P2P network, for an enshined BLOB DA support, the BLOBs should be sent to the sequencer directly on the layer2.
+The interface and implementation should remain consistent with Layer 1 EL to ensure seamless migration of applications.
+Note that while BLOBs are gossiped within the L1 P2P network, for enshrined BLOB DA support in Layer 2, the BLOBs should be sent directly to the Layer 2 sequencer.

 ## Uploading BLOB to Alt-DA
-The sequencer have the responsbility of uploading the BLOBs to a DA layer.
-When the CL (op-node) receives payload from EL through engine API, they should open the envelope to see if there are any `BlobsBundle` and upload them to Alt-DA.
-Only make sure the BLOBs are uploaded successfully, the sequencer can upload the block data to the on-chain DA.
-As the same as the Alt-DA, the sequecenr may want to response to any data avalibity challenage afterwards.
+The sequencer is responsible for uploading BLOBs to a DA layer.
+When the CL (op-node) receives the payload from EL via the engine API, it should inspect the envelope for any `BlobsBundle` and upload them to Alt-DA.
+Only after ensuring successful BLOB uploads can the sequencer upload the block data to the on-chain DA.
+Similarly, the sequencer may need to respond to any data availability challenges afterward.

 ## DataAavaliblityChallenage Contract
-Any third party including the full nodes which are actively derivating the L1 data may found they can't request the data correpsonding the data hash included in the BLOB transaction, they can initilize a data challendage, the whole workflow should most likely be the same as Alt-DA [here](https://github.com/ethstorage/specs/blob/l2-blob/specs/experimental/alt-da.md#data-availability-challenge-contract).
+Any third party, including full nodes deriving L1 data, might find they cannot access the data corresponding to the hash included in the BLOB transaction.
+In this case, they can initiate a data availability challenge.
+The workflow will largely follow the Alt-DA process outlined [here](https://github.com/ethstorage/specs/blob/l2-blob/specs/experimental/alt-da.md#data-availability-challenge-contract).

-Note that since the data hash included in the BLOB transaction is [VersionedHash](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-4844.md#helpers) instead of Keccak256 hash, we need to use it as the commitment when doing BLOB uploading/downloading and challenaging/resoling.
-So we need to add an CommitmentType in the DataAvailabilityChallenge contract:
+Since the data hash in the BLOB transaction is a [VersionedHash](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-4844.md#helpers) instead of a Keccak256 hash, we need to use this as the commitment for BLOB uploading/downloading and during challenge resolution.
+Therefore, we need to add a CommitmentType to the DataAvailabilityChallenge contract:

 ```solidity
 enum CommitmentType {